by Glynn Foster

-In this article, we will look at the new repository mirroring service that has been included in Oracle Solaris 11.2 to help administrators keep their local repositories in sync with Oracle's hosted package repositories.
-We will also look at some of the new capabilities that have been designed around compliance to ensure that your systems are installed with only the software that you expect them to have.
+In this article, we will look at the repository mirroring service that was included in Oracle Solaris 11.2 to help administrators keep their local repositories in sync with Oracle's hosted package repositories.
+We will also look at some of the capabilities that were designed around compliance to ensure that your systems are installed with only the software that you expect them to have.

 In this article, we'll start by first creating a local package repository from the ISO images that are available on the Oracle Technology Network.
 Let's assume that we have downloaded these images to

 /mnt.
-These images contain all the software associated with Oracle Solaris 11.2—both the software that's installed as part of a standard media installation and optional software that's available in the package repository.
+These images contain all the software associated with Oracle Solaris 11.3—both the software that's installed as part of a standard media installation and optional software that's available in the package repository.

 Let's construct a local package repository.
 We'll first create a ZFS dataset at